About

 The Graduate Association of Musicologists und Theorists (GAMuT) and the College of

-student conference to be held on Saturday, February 1st, 2025.
+student conference to be held on Saturday, February 21st, 2026 in the UNT Student

 Conference Schedule